AbelSovico/simple-note-app/README.md

-interview example project for devsop
+interview example project for devsop using simple web tools and database